Uniarts Helsinki is committed to openness

 - By using Creative Commons licenses, a researcher may share some of the copyrights and give part of the rights to users, viewers or experiences of the work.
 Different licenses give different user rights.
 Find out more information on CC licenses from the publishing guide.

 - All journals published by Uniarts Helsinki have Publication Forum (Jufo) 1 classified.
 The Finnish Journal of Music Education has the Peer-Review Label granted by the Federation of Finnish Learned Societies.

 - We offer our researchers guidance in registering and using the ORCID iD.

 Openness of research data

-- The Uniarts executive group have been defined (15.6.2016) the guidelines for data management at university’s Research Data Policy.
+- The Uniarts executive group have defined (7.10.2020) the guidelines for data management at university’s Research Data Policy.

 - The research services and the Library organise training in data management and give guidance on how to use the data management planning tool DMPTuuli.

-- There is also an online guide available.
+- There is also a Research data management online guide available.
 The processing and preservation of personal data and sensitive material are taken into account in data management plans.
 If openness of the research data is not possible due to e.g. legal or ethical reasons, our objective is to provide open access to the meta data of the material.